 The distribution comes with at least the following basic managers.

 OBRMan is a dependency manager that extends Apam with dynamic deployment.
-During a resolution, OBRMan is called if ApamMan did not found a convenient service (the right service is not currently running in the platform, or is not visible).
+During a resolution, OBRMan is called if ApamMan did not find a convenient service (the right service is not currently running in the platform, or is not visible).
 OBRMan looks in a number of bundle repositories to find out a service that satisfies the dependency requirements; if found the corresponding bundle is deployed.
 See Compilation and OBR repositories bellow for more details on how OBRMan works.

 Distriman is a dependency manager that extends Apam with distribution.
-During a resolution, if ApamMan did not found a convenient service (the right service is not currently running in the platform, or is not visible), Distriman can be called (after or before or instead OBRMan).
+During a resolution, if ApamMan did not find a service that fulfill its requirements, Distriman can be called (after or before or instead OBRMan).
 Distriman looks on the network to find out a visible Apam machine on which a convenient service is currently running.
-If found, a proxy is created from the current machine toward the distant service and the resolution returns the proxy address.
+If found, a proxy is created from the current machine toward the remote service and the resolution returns the proxy address.

 Specialized and domain specific managers.